crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 ### Example ILP

-Let's use an example of writing some environmental data to QuestDB.
+Let's use an example of writing some environmental data to Crusher.
 I have a sensor that reads temperature, atmospheric pressure, humidity, and the altitude.

 | Reading     | Value       |